casat/casat.github.io/content/it_resources/wordpress/ansible_new.md

 ## 4. Complete WordPress Install
 - Navigate to the URL for the new website and complete the WordPress installation
-    - This must be done prior to moving on to other tasks like using the wp_restore.yml playbook
+    - This must be done prior to moving on to other tasks like using the wp_restore.yml or wp_clone.yml playbooks

 ## 5. Create snapshot in DigitalOcean
 - Before officially taking this site live and handing it off to Media or moving data from another page create a 'post-migration' snapshot in DigitalOcean
     - In case there are issues later on this prevents having to duplicate these steps
+    - If this droplet is now going to Media for content, move it out of the dev.yml host file and into the staging.yml host file